 TAMMY JOHNSON, President & CEO

 As the President & CEO of High Spirits Hospitality, Tammy is responsible for not only overseeing all the daily operations of her companies, but also focusing on business growth and strategic planning.
-Her enthusiasm and passion for business is clearly evident through her work in our organization, and in the community.
+Her enthusiasm and passion for business is clearly evident through her work in our organization and in the community.

-Aside from operating six businesses, Tammy is an active volunteer and community leader.
-She is currently serves on the board for euphoria, a food, wine, and music festival; The University Center of Greenville; and is on the Advisory Committee for the Truist Culinary & Hospitality Innovation Center at Greenville Tech.
-Tammy has formerly served on the boards for the City of Greenville's Accommodations Tax Commission, Clemson Area SBDC; the Board of Advisors for the Greenville Chamber; was the 2012 Chair of PULSE, the chamber's young professional program; and was a graduate of Leadership Greenville Class 39.
+Aside from operating seven businesses, Tammy is an active volunteer and community leader.
+She currently serves on the board for euphoria, a food, wine, and music festival; The University Center of Greenville; and is on the Advisory Committee for the Truist Culinary & Hospitality Innovation Center at Greenville Tech.
+Tammy has formerly served on the boards for the City of Greenville's Accommodations Tax Commission, Clemson Area SBDC; the Board of Advisors for the Greenville Chamber; was the 2012 Chair of PULSE, the chamber's young professional program; and is a graduate of Leadership Greenville Class 39.
 In 2017, Tammy graduated from the "Streetwise MBA" class as part of the Greenville Chamber's Minority Business Accelerator program, where she is now active as a mentor.

 When Tammy isn't running the show at the office, she enjoys a good drink (anything with bubbles or bourbon), traveling, and keeping up with her busy family of four.